DataCorrupted/peter-site/content/post/homeward.md

 I felt suck when I was told Song at last surrendered to the government and get killed.

 We do learn Chinese, History and Politics in Middle school.
-But I was reading _The Summer of 1787, The Men who Made the Constitution_ by then.
+But I was reading [_The Summer of 1787: The Men Who Invented the Constitution_](https://www.amazon.com/Summer-1787-Invented-Constitution-Collection/dp/0743286936) by then.
 I have to say that the history and politics education in China is such a failure that it can barely brought anyone's interest.
 After all, the story of how the world's great nations Constitution was made is way more funny than the importance of the foundation of our party.
 The educators may have forgotten that human beings memorize stories better than bullet points.